 Level 2 Charging

 Level 2 ups the ante with higher power 240-volt outlets.
-This allows charging rates of 10-20 miles per hour, which is 4-5 times faster than Level 1.
+This allows charging rates of 10-20 miles per hour, 4-5 times faster than Level 1.
 Home chargers installed by electricians can provide Level 2 charging, avoiding slow overnight charges.
 Many public chargers are also Level 2, allowing longer sessions at destinations like shopping centres.

 While faster, Level 2 still typically requires parking for several hours for a full charge.